Skip to main content

 Test applicationThe associated test application to execute the Test Case on.

 Execution userThe username to execute the Test Case with.
+Do NOT use the MTA Plugin User account.

 Apply securityIf this is set to No, any restrictive permissions set by the Mendix security model for the execution user are ignored (the execution username is however still used for associated data).